-What brand wouldn't want to target a "successful experienced creative British enthusiastic explorer"?
+What brand wouldn't want to target a "successful experienced creative American enthusiastic explorer"?
 They sound so fun!
 What's less fun is the time, money, and outdated data that often drive the development of these psychographic profiles.
 It can take weeks—often months—of focus groups, which have their own limitations, like sample size or selection bias.

-In nearly all of our workshops at Google BrandLab, there's an "a-ha!" moment when marketers realise they can sharpen consumer insights and collect data from larger samples with Google's public market research tools.
+In nearly all of our workshops at Google BrandLab, there's an "a-ha!" moment when marketers realize they can sharpen consumer insights and collect data from larger samples with Google's public market research tools.
 These kind of insights help brands get the quantitative research they need to inform their marketing strategies.
-Here, we'll share our favourite tools and how to use them in the hopes that you might have that "a-ha!" moment, too.
+Here, we'll share our favorite tools and how to use them in the hopes that you might have that "a-ha!" moment, too.

 1. For fast focus group data: YouTube Analytics and Google Consumer Surveys

 You probably know the lyric: "Start at the very beginning, it's a very good place to start."
 As marketers, we know different.
 For us, every new beginning starts with the end … of our last campaign.
 What specific, actionable learnings from last time can we apply before we begin?
 To pinpoint those learnings, know who on your internal or agency team has access to your YouTube Analytics dashboard and ask them to take you through the results of your last campaign.